erenaktuerk/energy-predict/README.md

 ## Project Description

 The goal of this project is to develop a machine learning model that predicts energy consumption based on the time of day and temperature.
-The model is trained on a dataset containing historical energy usage data and is stored in a pickle file for easy deployment.
+The model is trained on a dataset containing historical energy usage data, which is used to predict future consumption.
+The model is stored in a pickle file for easy deployment.

-The model is built using Python, Pandas, Scikit-Learn, and other related libraries.
-The code follows a clean structure that separates data processing, model training, and prediction logic.
+The code structure separates data processing, model training, and prediction, following best practices for machine learning workflows.

 ## Features

-- *Machine Learning Model*: A regression model trained to predict energy consumption.
+- *Machine Learning Model*: A regression model trained to predict energy consumption based on time of day and temperature.
-- *Data Processing*: Data preprocessing to clean and prepare the dataset.
+- *Data Processing*: Includes preprocessing steps to clean and prepare the dataset.
-- *Model Saving*: The trained model is saved as a .pkl file for later use.
+- *Model Saving*: The trained model is saved as a .pkl file for easy reuse.
-- *Energy Prediction*: The model can be used to predict energy consumption based on hourly time and temperature.
+- *Energy Prediction*: The model can be used to make predictions based on user input.

 ## Installation